mohammedzamakhan/toddmotto.github.io/_posts/2016-03-05-bootstrap-angular-2-hello-world.md

 So let's walk through the bare essentials in a sensible order to get started and actually teach you what's happening with all the boilerplate setup we get, as well as how to create your first Angular 2 component and Bootstrap your app!

+> Note: this article is extremely outdated as WebPack has taken over System.js.
+For easier Angular 2 setups, check the [Angular CLI](http://cli.angular.io)

 ### TypeScript

 For the purposes of the tutorial, we're going to be using TypeScript.